zwang695/alexa-skills-list/skills/B01DANIWI0/README.md

 * *Alexa, tell Blue moo to go to channel six hundred fifty*

-* *Alexa, ask Blue moo what's on channel thirty three*
+* *Alexa, ask Blue moo to describe what's on channel thirty three*

-This release of the skill is for iOS Beta testing only.
-If you have a Blumoo HomeBase or purchase one and would like to Beta test then please email support@blumoo.com and request access.
+This release of the skill is for the Blumoo iOS app only right now.
+You will need the Blumoo HomeBase for this skill, which can be purchased from Amazon, Best Buy and other retailers.
+The HomeBase pairs to your phone over Bluetooth and blasts out the IR codes using our mobile app and voice commands given to the Echo.

-Control your Blumoo HomeBase using nothing more than your voice!
-Requires Blumoo HomeBase and the Blumoo iOS app (Android coming later).
-Turn on voice control in the settings on your Blumoo app; we will then walk you through setup and how to use the skill.
+Once you have the Blumoo HomeBase setup, turn on voice control in the settings on your Blumoo app.
+The app will then walk you through setting up Blumoo Voice.
+Email support@blumoo.com with any questions.

 Q: How do you say Blumoo (blue-moo)?
 A: blue (color), moo (cow).

 The Blumoo skill lets you:

-Press Buttons (Universal Remote) - Setup your voice remote in the Blumoo app.
-You can then press any button by saying "Alexa, tell Blue moo to press ________ (ex.
+Press Buttons (Universal Remote) - You can then press any button by saying "Alexa, tell Blue moo to press ________ (ex.
 Watch TV)".
 Use it for your macros, volume control and any other buttons.

 Change Channels (TV guide) - Change to any channel in the TV guide by saying "Alexa, tell Blue moo to go to channel ________ (ex. six hundred fifty)".